sakibrokoni/niche-website-client-side/README.md

 - You can buy any kinds of lamp/light.
 - First you need to login or register.
 - If you don't logged in, you can't order.
-- There are two types of user : Customer and Admin, there features are different.
+- There are two types of user : Customer and Admin, both features are different.